Let’s say it was possible for you:

 1. If you feel overwhelmed, tired, and stressed out at work, push your chair away from your desk and try these three simple seated yoga exercises to release tension and boost your energy.

 - Seated Trunk Twist: Rest your hands on your shoulders and gently twist your body side to side.
 Twist gently 3 – 5 times in each direction.
-Make sure you twist from
+Make sure you twist from the base of your spine and keep your back straight throughout the stretch.

 - Arm Stretch Above Head: Breathe in and slowly stretch your arms up in the air above your head.
 Slowly breathe out and arch your back slightly.
 Breathe in and as you breathe out slowly return your arms to your thighs.
 Repeat 3 – 5 times.